judywangsg/ExceptionHandler-and-push-notifications/Javascript lib/README.md

 Send Notification to phone.
 ```
 	var pushnotification = require('./PushNotification');
-	pushnotification.sendPushNotification('This is the title', 'this is the msg', 'ERROR', id);
+	pushnotification.sendPushNotification('This is the title', 'this is the msg', pushnotification.TAG_ERROR, id);
 ```